snakemake/snakemake-executor-plugin-slurm/README.md

 While this plugin does automatic partition selection, the user is still responsible for specifying other resources for rules in their workflow.
 This is usually done through a cluster **profile**, but this may differ based on your workflow.

-See the [profile setup page](https://github.com/harvardinformatics/snakemake-executor-plugin-cannon/blob/main/docs/profile.md) for mor information.
+See the [profile setup page](https://github.com/harvardinformatics/snakemake-executor-plugin-cannon/blob/main/docs/profile.md) for more information.

 An example profile can be found at [`tests/cannon-test-profile/config.yaml`](https://github.com/harvardinformatics/snakemake-executor-plugin-cannon/blob/main/tests/cannon-test-profile/config.yaml)